ehmatthes/pcc_2e/solutions/chapter_14.md

 Also, it's helpful to have a look through some of the [Pygame documentation](https://www.pygame.org/docs/) as you work on these exercises.
 There are also direct links to specific pages in the documentation that are helpful for certain exercises.

+If you've enjoyed the Alien Invasion project, make sure to check out the section about [adding sound and automating gameplay](../../beyond_pcc/ai_player/).
+You can add sounds to the game in about ten lines of code, and if you're curious you can do a bit more work and make an automated player for the game.

 ---

 *